rajvipulraj401/IntvQuestionsFINAL/js.md

 ### 📖 What is Callback Hell?

-**A Callback Hell** refers to a situation when there are **multiple nested callbacks**, which results in complex hard to read code and hard to debug code .This deeply nested code often results in a triangular or pyramid-like structure, which is commonly known in programming as the **“pyramid of doom”** .
+**Callback Hell** refers to a situation where there are **multiple nested callbacks**, leading to code that is difficult to read, maintain, and debug.
+This kind of deeply nested structure often results in a triangular or pyramid-like shape, which is commonly known in programming as the **“pyramid of doom.”**

+To deal with this issue, **JavaScript (starting from ES6)** introduced **Promises**, which allow developers to handle asynchronous operations more cleanly by **chaining** `.then()` methods instead of nesting callbacks.

+Later, **ES2017** introduced **`async/await`**, which is syntactic sugar over Promises.
+It enables developers to write asynchronous code in a way that looks and behaves like synchronous code, making it even easier to understand and maintain.

 ---